 ‘We judge writers either as teachers, storytellers, or enchanters, but it is the enchanter who outlasts time.’

-Our founder Paul Kingsnorth offers some personal advice for aspiring, and perspiring, writers:
+Wyrd School founder Paul Kingsnorth offers ten nuggets of advice for aspiring, and perspiring, writers:

 1. If you want to be a writer, you will be a writer.
 In fact, if you want to be a writer, you already are.
 Congratulations.

 2. Writing is not a ‘career’.
 There is no salary, no job security, no promotion, no pension, no guarantee of work, no guarantee that anyone will ever notice what you do.
 Writing is a calling.
 If you are called, answer.
 Prepare for a life of intense work at curious hours, likely obscurity and regular self-doubt, punctuated by periods of wonder that somehow make it all worthwhile.
 If this doesn’t appeal, try local government.

 3. There is such a thing as good writing, and there is such a thing as bad writing.
 Learn the difference.
 Strain to produce the former whilst accepting that you will, much of the time, produce the latter.
 As you grow in confidence, you’ll know which bits to throw away and which to keep and work on.
 Be shamelessly elitist in your pursuit of excellence.
 Writing is not a democratic activity; only you can know whether you’re doing what you are here to do.
 Read a lot, write a lot and don’t listen to any post-modern oaf who tells you that, after all, no-one can say whether Stieg Larsson is ‘better’ than Shakespeare.